 *Corresponding author.
 Email: munishkumar001@suss.edu.sg

-Abstract: Most petrophysical equations and methods are designed to deal with hydrocarbons found within common mineralogies, such as quartz and feldspars within sandstones or calcite and dolomite within limestones.
-Petrophysical tools and techniques are designed with said minerals in mind, but if a field is discovered that has unique mineralogies not typically seen by most log analysts, it becomes more challenging to determine an appropriate petrophysical evaluation process for such unconventional reservoirs.
+Abstract: Most petrophysical equations and methods are designed to deal with hydrocarbons found within mineralogies, such as quartz and feldspars or calcite and dolomite.
+Petrophysical tools and techniques have also largely been designed to investigate rocks containing these minerals.
+Hence, when log analysts encounter a field containing unique mineralogies, determining an appropriate petrophysical evaluation process for such unconventional reservoirs can be a challenge.
 In this paper, we aim to discuss our learnings using two unique case studies.
 The first is a well which had intersected opalines, and logged with conventional modern “western style” tools.
 The second is a well which has intersected tuffs and volcanics and which was logged with older “Russian style” tools.

 For opalines, we discuss the potential mineral signatures observed on the well log data and the reservoir potential of the rocks.
 We find that the unique microporous structure created by opal-CT microspheres/lepispheres, combined with either fracture or matrix-porosity dominant properties, potentially allows for storage of hydrocarbons within the rock.
 Hence, we hypothesize that opaline reservoirs could be classed as “Low Resistivity Low Contrast” (LRLC) pay and should not be glossed over just because typical hydrocarbon indicators are not seen.